 - Proactive approach to customer issues.
 By simulating a text chat session with a live agent, encouraging customers to visit certain pages, and offering co-browsing, the Virtual Interactive agent is an efficient and low cost method of internet guidance, helping people perform tasks such as locating information, placing orders, or making reservations.
 Virtual agents are proactive in their approach to customers’ issues, identifying the customer problem and providing a personal, pertinent answer.
 Occupying sales and marketing roles, agents can be an effective viral marketing tool, acting to increase a customer contact base using proactive questions and features which push the customer to action.
 Market studies have shown an actual increase in customer satisfaction after IVA implementation, owing to the virtual agents’ ease of use and the pleasant customer experience they provide.

 - Personalized human-like interaction.
 The humanized nature of virtual agents makes them easier for customers to approach.
 IVAs have a personality defined to compliment their professional mission, which allows them to convey a more bespoke service and add a human touch to online customer care.
 It has been observed that this humanized approach is reciprocated from the human end, where a reported 70% of visitors greet and say farewell to virtual agents.
-Indeed in a world where e-commerce is becoming a driving force, increasing competition will require e-businesses to humanize online interactions, mirroring the in-store experience with more tailored, engaging conversations.
+Indeed in a world where e-commerce is becoming a driving force, increasing Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... will require e-businesses to humanize online interactions, mirroring the in-store experience with more tailored, engaging conversations.

 - Supplementing outsourcing with virtual sourcing.
 IVAs allow companies with large customer service flows to supplement service center outsourcing with Virtual Sourcing.
 An agents’ ability to handle unlimited requests at any one time helps to take a dramatic load off traditional call centers, reducing the need to invest more time and money as businesses’ CRM needs grow.